Fastiv: Foreign economic activity and international relations

-Education industry
+Education

 There are 11 pre-school education institutions in the city, which fully ensures the needs of the population.
 They serve 1,628 pupils.

 The network of general secondary education institutions includes 4 institutions of general secondary education, 5 educational complexes and 2 lyceums.
 There is also a private institution of general secondary education.

 6,116 students are taught in the city schools.

 Our secondary education institutions allow children and young people to develop their abilities in the sphere of education, science, culture, physical culture and sport, technical and other creative skills.
 They are able to acquire initial professional knowledge and skills necessary for their socialization, further self-realization and professional activity.

 In 2016, the "Fastiv Educational and Rehabilitation Center" was created, which realizes the right to education of children with special needs, by supporting their development and integration into society.

 In 2019 the municipal establishment of the Fastiv City Council "Exclusive-Resource Center" was established, which provides support to children with special educational needs through carrying out complex psychological-pedagogical evaluation of child development, providing psychological-pedagogical and correction-development services, and providing systematic qualified support.